 What Is Capsaicin?

-As a molecular compound found in spicy peppers, capsaicin has no dietary content, such as calories or additional nutrients.
+As a molecular compound found in spicy peppers (including chili peppers, poblano peppers, serrano peppers and jalapenos), capsaicin has no dietary content, such as calories or additional nutrients.
 It’s found in every part of the pepper except for the seed, although the highest concentration of capsaicin is found in the inner wall where the seeds attach.

 While many find the heat of these peppers exciting for creating YouTube videos of themselves eating the hottest ones they can get their hands on, capsaicin is valuable for more than just entertainment.
 It’s been a proven aid to weight loss, the fight against cancer and even chronic pain.
 This is because capsaicin binds to a vanilloid receptor known as TRPV1, which is signaled by heat and also receives signals when cells in the body are physically burned or injured.

 Once the capsaicin molecule has bound to the TRPV1 receptor, the brain is signaled that a hot or burning event has occurred and, in turn, causes a mild inflammatory reaction meant to repair the cells affected.
 It’s by this reaction that many of capsaicin’s benefits probably occur.